How Cate Searle helped a client to defend a County Court claim for care home fees, and recover over £12,000 from a care provider.

 Social Services did not explain to Mr A or his family how the payments would work, when they would be made, or who they would be made to.
 Mr A and his family had mistakenly – but understandably – believed that Social Services would pay the family, and that they would use this money to pay the care home.
 Mr A therefore continued paying over £660 per week to the care home in expectation that he would receive money from Social Services at some point.

 In 2009, Mr A died and in 2011 his son, Mr M, was shocked to learn that Social Services were suing him for his late father’s income contribution – some £7,000.
 Social Services claimed that Mr M had acted fraudulently.
-Mr A mistakenly believed that Social Services owed his late father’s estate money because he had not seen any contribution towards the care fees, and he issued a Counterclaim against the local authority valued at tens of thousands of pounds.
+Mr A mistakenly believed that Social Services owed his late father’s estate money because he had not seen any contribution towards the care fees, and he issued a Counterclaim against the Local Authority valued at tens of thousands of pounds.

 In the course of advising Mr M, it soon became apparent that his late father had paid more money to the care home than he needed to – he had paid the care home the full fees despite Social Services and the Primary Care Trust making contributions.

-Mr M contacted our community care law solicitors in Gatwick & Crawley.
+Mr M contacted our Community Care Law solicitors in Gatwick & Crawley.
 We advised Mr M about the law on paying for care, about the Council’s claim, and about how his Counterclaim was weak.
 This allowed Mr M to understand the law, to be aware of the various risks and costs involved, and to understand his options.
 We agreed with Mr M what outcome he wanted, which was to deal with the Council’s claim, avoid having to pay any money to the Council, and recover any money that was due to his late father.

-Matthew Grant represented Mr M at a mediation meeting with Social Services and obtained a successful outcome.
+We represented Mr M at a mediation meeting with Social Services and obtained a successful outcome.
 Social Services and Mr M agreed to abandon their respective claims against each other.

 We investigated exactly what money the care home had received so that we could calculate the amount by which Mr A had overpaid the care home; this amounted to some £10,000 plus interest.
 We advised Mr M about the various ways in which he could recover this money and protect his position.